GPTs are GPTs: An Early Look at the Labor Market Impact Potential of Large Language Models: Results

 \subsection{Summary Statistics}

 Summary statistics for these measures can be found in Table \ref{tab:summarystats}.
-Both human and GPT-4 annotations indicate that average occupation-level $\alpha$ values fall between 0.14 and 0.15, suggesting that, on average, approximately 15\% of tasks within an occupation are directly exposed to LLMs.
-This figure increases to over 30\% for $\beta$ and surpasses 50\% for $\zeta$.
+Both human and GPT-4 annotations indicate that average occupation-level $\alpha$ values fall between 0.14 and 0.15, suggesting that, on average, approximately 15\% of tasks within an occupation are directly exposed to LLMs.\footnote{We compute occupation-level scores for Table \ref{tab:summarystats} assigning double the weight to tasks designated as "core" by O*NET as tasks designated "supplemental".
+All tasks weights sum to one within an occupation.} This figure increases to over 30\% for $\beta$ and surpasses 50\% for $\zeta$.
 Coincidentally, human and GPT-4 annotations also tag between 15\% and 14\% of total tasks in the dataset as being exposed to LLMs.
 Based on the $\beta$ values, we estimate that 80\% of workers belong to an occupation with at least 10\% of its tasks exposed to LLMs, while 19\% of workers are in an occupation where over half of its tasks are labeled as exposed.

 We ran one set of analyses using O*NET's "Importance" scores but did not find significant changes to our findings.
 Though we do acknowledge that not weighting relative importance of a task to a given occupation yields some curious results (e.g. ranking Barbers as having reasonably high exposure).